Call of Duty Mobile Review

 - Call of Duty: Black Ops Cold War (2020) on PC, Xbox One, PS4, PS5, Xbox Series X

+You don’t need a paid subscription to play this game online.
 You can purchase COD points in packs of up to £99/$99 that enable you purchase items like Crates, Weapons, Weapon skins, Characters, Player avatars, Weapon XP cards.
 Weapons cost up to about £10 and Crates cost up to £1 each.

 Items come in 5 levels of rarity: Common (grey), Uncommon (green), Rare (blue), Epic (purple), Legendary (orange).
 The rarer items are more costly and harder to obtain.
 You can also purchase season passes with themes, new characters, weapons, abilities, perks, and game modes.